withastro/astro/.changeset/metal-chairs-beam.md

 'astro': patch
 ---

-Prevent integration hooks re-trigger if server restart on config change, but the config failed to load
+Prevent integration hooks from re-triggering if the server restarts on config change, but the config fails to load.